anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 18.1-15 [21.1-7]** continues the series in the Pentateuch and in Genesis, and is about the promise [and birth] of Isaac. **Psalm 116.1, 10-17** (EV: 1-2, 12-19) [or 116.9-17 (EV: 10-19)] expresses the kind of grateful response Abraham and Sarah would have made for the gift of a son.
 * **Romans 5.1-8** continues the series in Romans (without a gap), and is about sinners being justified by faith.
 * **Matthew 9.35 &ndash; 10.8 [9-23]** continues the series in Matthew, and is about the calling of the twelve apostles, and their mission 'to the lost sheep of the house of Israel'.
 The 'Related' reading, **Exodus 19.2-8a**, is about Israel's vocation (to which Jesus presumably calls them to return).
 The 'Related' psalm, **Psalm 100**, says, 'we are his people and the sheep of his pasture'.

+Year B

+* **1 Samuel 15.34 &ndash; 16.13** continues the series on history and wisdom, and is about Samuel anointing David to replace Saul as king. **Psalm 20** says, 'Now I know that the Lord will save his anointed'.
+* **2 Corinthians 5.6-10 [11-13] 14-17** continues the series in 2 Corinthians, and is about walking 'by faith, not by sight' or 'from a human point of view' (providing some links with the reading from 1 Samuel).
+* **Mark 4.26-34** continues the series in Mark, and features two parables of growth.
+The 'Related' reading, **Ezekiel 17.22-24**, is about God planting a 'sprig' to grow and become 'a noble cedar'.
+The 'Related' psalm, **Psalm 92.1-4, 12-15** [or 92.1-8], praises God for his works and says, 'The righteous shall flourish like a palm tree, and shall spread abroad like a cedar of Lebanon' (12).

 Year C